gael-src/css-animation-46-2/exercise/README-exercise.md

 Change background colors. </br>
 Try changing direction with "alternate". </br>
 Move the animation to the "child" instead of "hover".
 And pause it on hover. </br>
+Chain up different animation using "animation-duration" and "animation-delay"</br>

 ```
 .child {